fab2s/SoUuid/README.md

 microtime(1); // 1517992591.8068
 ```

-While the same micro-time will be available with actual micro-time precision as a string :
+While the same micro-time would be available with actual micro-time precision as a string :

 ```php
 microtime(0); // "0.80684200 1517992591"
 ```

-So yes this means that in practice you may find yourself with lower precisions when you use code based on `microtime(1)` to generate UUIDs.
+So this means that in practice you may find yourself with lower precisions when you use code based on `microtime(1)` to generate UUIDs.
 With an actual default of a 1000x wider time window to be protected against collisions compared to the RFC.

-SoUuid uses a string based approach that actually maintain the microsecond precision :
+SoUuid uses a string based approach that actually maintain the microsecond precision:

 ```php
 $timeParts = explode(' ', microtime(false));
 /*